Litter (vehicle): Antiquity

-The habit must have proven quite persistent, for the Third Council of Braga in 675 AD saw the need to order that bishops, when carrying the relics of martyrs in procession, must walk to the church, and not be carried in a chair, or litter, by deacons clothed in white.
+The Third Council of Braga in 675 AD ordered that bishops, when carrying the relics of martyrs in procession, must walk to the church, and not be carried in a chair, or litter, by deacons clothed in white.

-In the Catholic Church, Popes were carried the same way in Sedia gestatoria, which was replaced later by the popemobile.
+In the Catholic Church, popes were carried the same way in sedia gestatoria, which was replaced later by the popemobile.

 In Asia

 Indian subcontinent

 A palanquin is a covered litter, usually for one passenger.
 It is carried by an even number of bearers (between two and eight, but most commonly four) on their shoulders, by means of a pole projecting fore and aft.